Sponsorship is the most valuable resource in consulting

 First, help someone, help them again, then again, again and again, and only then might you have a raving fan.

-Leaders are busy.
-They work with many consultants who become look alike after some time.
-But if one person stands out by doing fantastic work and adding lots of value, leaders can't help but notice.
+But if one consultant stands out by doing fantastic work and adding lots of value, partners can't help but notice.

 We are all humans and have our own preferences.